Yarensk

 Yarensk (Я́ренск) is a rural locality (a selo) and the administrative center of Lensky District of Arkhangelsk Oblast, Russia, located on the bank of the Vychegda River near its confluence with the Yarenga.
 Population:

 History

 The town of Yarensk was documented as early as 1384 as a station on the road leading from Novgorod to the Ural Mountains.
 In the Russian Empire, it was the seat of a huge uyezd within Vologda Governorate.
 Much of the present-day Komi Republic was administered from Yarensk.
 The Tsar used the town as a place of exile, most notably for Prince Vasily Galitzine.

 In 1924, the town was demoted in status to that of a rural locality.

+From 1930 onwards forced settlers who died as they were transported from Kotlas into exile were buried in the Yarensk village graveyard.
+The burials were uncovered in 1996 by schoolchildren; that year a cross was erected on the burial site.

 Culture

 The modern village has a mid-18th century Orthodox cathedral adapted for use as a local history museum.

 Yarensk in fiction

 Yarensk was one of the Russian towns visited by Robinson Crusoe in Defoe's novel.